AFP Long Island Officers and Board of Directors

 AFPLI Membership Co-Chair

-Judi Lach Veeck serves as the Executive Director of the Long Island Music & Entertainment Hall of Fame, located in Stony Brook.
+Judi Lach Veeck serves as the Executive Director of the Long Island Music and Entertainment Hall of Fame, located in Stony Brook.
 The Hall of Fame is dedicated to the recognition, honor, and preservation of Long Island’s music and entertainment heritage.
 Judi is responsible for overseeing operations and fundraising activities, organizing and applying for grants, and working with the board of directors to identify prospects.

 A long-time board member of AFPLI, Judi has over thirty years of experience in working with nonprofits and fundraising.
 Prior to joining the Hall of Fame, Judi served as Administrator for the Education Foundation for Suffolk County Extension and as the Development & Public Affairs Director for Cornell Cooperative Extension of Suffolk County.